DMarby/picsum-photos/README.md

 ### 1. Terraform
 This project uses terraform to set up the infrastructure.

-To get started, you'll need to create a few things:
+To get started, you'll need to create a few things in the DigitalOcean control panel:
 - A private DigitalOcean Space for Terraform remote state
   - Go to Create -> Spaces, choose "Restrict File Listing", and select a name.
 - A Spaces access key for Terraform to access the space